 Inquiries may also be directed to U.S. Department of Education, Office for Civil Rights, 32 Old Slip, 26th Floor, New York, NY 10005-2500; 646.428.3800; OCR.NewYork@ed.gov.

 The Sexual Harassment and Assault Response and Education website at share.cornell.edu provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.

-Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Office of Workforce Diversity and Inclusion, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976; TDD: 607.255.7066).
+Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Department of Inclusion and Workforce Diversity, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976).